John Lee elected as new HK Chief Executive | www.lokmattimes.com

 Hong Kong, May 8 John Lee, a former security chief, was elected on Sunday as the new Chief Executive of Hong Kong.

-The announcement was made after voting for the sixth-term Chief Executive ended, reports Xinhua news agency.

-According to a BBC report, Lee is known for his pro-Beijing hardline views and garnered only 34.8 points out of 100 in a recent popularity survey.
+According to a BBC report, he is known for his pro-Beijing hardline views and garnered only 34.8 points out of 100 in a recent popularity survey.

 He replaces Carrie Lam, who announced last month that she would not seek a second term.